gradosevic/easy-ga/README.md

 </a>

 #About
-This library was created for people who want to start using Google Analytics with minimum time for setup.
+This library was created for people who want to start using Google Analytics Measurement Protocol with minimum time for setup.
 It is basically a wrapper for [theiconic/php-ga-measurement-protocol](https://github.com/theiconic/php-ga-measurement-protocol) with easy to use objects.

 For more information about API please check official documentation: